Best Leica M lenses in 2024: every current Leica M rangefinder lens

 Think ultra-wide zooms and you’re probably thinking of big, hefty lenses.
 Typical of Leica M-mount optics, however, this one is refreshingly small and lightweight.

-Especially useful for landscape photography, it also features an adapter which serves as a 67mm filter attachment thread.
+Especially useful for landscape photography, it also features an adapter that serves as a 67mm filter attachment thread.
 Minimal distortion and field curvature make it a great choice for architectural photography as well.

 Best budget 21mm